shazahmad/computePlusPlus/lab2_conv_filter_kernel_design.md

 Total Memory Accesses                       = 451
 ```

 For pure software implementation even though many of these accesses can become fast because of caching but still a large number of memory accesses will be a performance bottleneck.
 But while designing on FPGA efficient data movement and access schemes can be built easily.
 One of the key and major advantages is the availability of huge on-chip memory bandwidth( distributed and block memory) and the choice of a custom configuration of this bandwidth.
-This choice of custom configuration essentially allows us to create an on-demand cache architecture particularly suited for the given algorithm.
-In the next section, we will elaborate on the design of the "Window2D" block which is essentially an input side data mover or local on-chip cache facing kernel processing engine.
+This choice of custom configuration essentially allows us to create an on-demand cache architecture particularly tailored for the given algorithm.
+The next section elaborates on the design of the "Window2D" block.

 #### Window2D: Line and Window Buffers
-The Windows2D block is essentially built from two basic blocks, one is a line buffer that can buffer multiple lines of a full image, and specifically, here it is designed to buffer **_FILTER_V_SIZE - 1_** image lines.
+The Windows2D block is essentially built from two basic blocks, one of them is a called "line buffer" and the other one is a called "Window".
+The line buffer is used to buffer multiple lines of a full image, and specifically, here it is designed to buffer **_FILTER_V_SIZE - 1_** image lines.
 Where FILTER_V_SIZE is the height of the convolution filter.
 The total number of pixels held by line buffer is **(FILTER_V_SIZE-1) *  MAX_IMAGE_WIDTH**.
-The other block is "Window" which holds **FILTER_V_SIZE * FILTER_H_SIZE** pixels.
+The "Window" block holds **FILTER_V_SIZE * FILTER_H_SIZE** pixels.
 The 2-D convolution filtering operation consists of centering the filtering mask(filter coefficients) on the index of output pixel and calculating the sum-of-product(SOP) as described in the previous lab also.
-The following figure shows how this centering and SOP are carried.
+The following figure shows how this centering and SOP operations are carried.

    ![](images/convolution.jpg)

- The figure above shows SOP carried out for a full image being processed but if we look carefully when output pixels are produced line by line, it is not required to have all the image pixels in memory but only the line where the filtering mask overlaps are required which is essentially (FILTER_V_SIZE) which even can be reduced to FILTER_V_SIZE-1.
+ The figure above shows SOP carried out for a full image being processed.
+If we look carefully when output pixels are produced line by line, it is not required to have all the image pixels in memory.
+Only the line where the filtering mask overlaps are required which is essentially (FILTER_V_SIZE) which even can be reduced to FILTER_V_SIZE-1.
 Essentially that is the amount of the data that needs to be on-chip or housed by a data mover at any given time.

    ![](images/Window2D.jpg)

-  The figure above illustrates the operation and requirements for a line and widow buffer.
+  The figure above illustrates the operation and requirements for a line and Window buffer.
 The image size is assumed 8x8 and the filter size is 3x3.
-Assume we are generating output pixel number 10, for this what we need is a 3x3 block of input pixels centered around it as shown by step "A".
+For understanding purposes, let us assume we are generating output pixel number 10.
+For this what we need is a 3x3 block of input pixels centered around it as shown by step "A".
 Step B in the figure highlights what is required for producing pixel number 11 again a 3x3 block but it has a significant overlap with previous input block.
 Essentially a column moves out from the left and a column moves in from the right.
 One important thing to identify between steps A, B, and C is that from the input side it only needs one new pixel to produce one output (ignoring the initial latency of filling line buffer with multiple pixels which is one time only).
-Give all these observations Window2D is implemented using a line buffer which holds FILTER_V_SIZE-1 lines ( In general it requires FILTER_V_SIZE lines but a line is reduced by using line buffer in a circular fashion and by exploiting the fact that pixels at the start of the first line buffer can be used to write new incoming pixels since they are no longer needed).
+Give all these observations Window2D is implemented using a line buffer.
+The line buffer holds FILTER_V_SIZE-1 lines.
+In general, it requires FILTER_V_SIZE lines but a line is reduced by using the line buffer in a circular fashion and by exploiting the fact that pixels at the start of the first line buffer can be used to write new incoming pixels since they are no longer needed.
 The window buffer is implemented as FILTER_V_SIZE * FILTER_H_SIZE storage fully partitioned giving parallel access to all elements inside the window.
 The data moves as a column vector of size FILTER_V_SIZE from line buffer to window buffer and then this whole widow is passed through a stream to Filter2D function for processing.
 The overall scheme (data mover) is built to maximize the data reuse providing maximum parallel data to the processing element.
-To have a deeper understanding of the modeling style and minute details of data mover please have a look at the Window2D function implementation details in the provided source code file named "filter2d_hw.cpp".
+To have a deeper understanding of the modeling style and minute details of data mover please have a look at the Window2D function implementation.
+The function can be found in the provided source code file named "filter2d_hw.cpp".

  ## Building and Simulating the Kernel using Vitis HLS
- In this section, we will build and simulate the 2D convolution filter using Vitis HLS and also look at the performance estimates and measured results after co-simulation for comparison with target performance settings.
+ In this section, we will build and simulate the 2D convolution filter using Vitis HLS.
+We will also look at the performance estimates and measured results after co-simulation for comparison with target performance settings.
  ### Building Kernel Module
- Here you will the build kernel module as an isolated module with AXI interfaces to memory which is also used for simulation.
+ Here you will build the kernel module as an isolated module with AXI interfaces to memory which is also used for simulation.
 To do this please follow the steps listed below:

  ```bash
     cd  hls_build